 Duration of support?
 Three to five years, at least 9 person-months (75 percent of full-time professional effort) to conducting patient-oriented research and related career development activities.

 Applications due?
 February 12, June 12, and October 12 - new applications;

 March 12, July 12, and November 12 - resubmission applications.

-Research Development Support: $30,000 for research development support per year.
+Research Support: Up to $30,000 per year.
 With a strong rationale in the Budget Justification, up to $50,000 per year may be requested.